 Turning the corner toward my office one morning, I was caught off guard by a disheveled middle-aged man glowering at me from a chair in our waiting area.
 Each of his white-knuckled hands gripped an opposite end of a thick, white three-ring binder with a multitude of colored tabs sticking out at odd angles from dog-eared pages.
 He was of medium stature and build, but his eyes were dark.
 I checked my mental calendar - it was Wednesday, one of the days Noam works at home, and Morris Halle was on vacation with his wife, Roz.
 It was also Glenn’s day off, so I wasn't expecting anyone else to be in the office today.

 “Can I help you?”
-I asked, trying to conceal a rising feeling of discomfort, as a lesson I learned in the late ‘80’s from an African safari flashed through my head -- never turn and run from a predator, because it will smell your fear and chase you down.
+I asked, trying to conceal a rising feeling of discomfort, as a lesson I learned in the late ‘90’s during an African safari flashed through my head -- never turn and run from a predator, because it will smell your fear and chase you down.